 Step 1 - Ensure you are confident that there is not a valid will

 - The deceased’s solicitor.
-If you are unaware of who the deceased’s solicitor was then you may want to consider contacting the local solicitors to the deceased and make enquiries.
+If you are unaware of who the deceased’s solicitor was then you may want to consider contacting local solicitors to make enquiries

 - The deceased’s bank (some people store important documents with their banks)